jjasghar/jjasghar.github.io/_posts/2020-06-10-ibm-cloud-and-prow-setup.md

 ### Create a Bot

 The first thing you should do is create a GitHub bot.
 It'll be the account that will work from your `prow` instance.
-If you don't know how ore where use this [signup][signup] page.
+If you don't know how to create another account use this [signup][signup] page.

 Be sure to add the bot to the repositories you expect it to watch, it should be an administrator/owner, to make sure it can see and do what it needs with the